mittalsharad/NLP/NLP_Basics/Stop Word Removal/Stop Word Removal.md

 text_tokens = word_tokenize(text)
 tokens_without_sw = [word for word in text_tokens if not word in stopwords.words()]
 ```
-Compete Implementation of these Code Blocks can be found ih the Notebook.

 #### 2. Stopword Removal using spaCy
 spaCy is one of the most versatile and widely used libraries in NLP.
 We can quickly and efficiently remove stopwords from the given text using SpaCy.
 It has a list of its own stopwords that can be imported as STOP_WORDS from the spacy.lang.en.stop_words class.